Ricardo Zonta: Formula One career

 Zonta qualifying in place of an injured Ralf Schumacher at the 2005 United States Grand Prix.

 In 1999, Zonta started as a Formula One racing driver alongside 1997 World Champion Jacques Villeneuve at new team BAR.
 He injured his foot in an accident during practice for the Brazilian Grand Prix, and was forced to miss three races.
 He also had a large accident at Spa-Francorchamps, and finished the season with no championship points.
 Zonta remained with BAR for the 2000 season, scoring his first world championship point with a sixth place in the opening race.
 He had another large accident when his front suspension broke during testing at Silverstone, but continued the season, scoring points in both the Italian and United States Grands Prix, to finish 14th in the championship.
 Replaced by Olivier Panis for the 2001 season, Zonta became the third driver for the Jordan team, replacing the injured Heinz-Harald Frentzen for one race, and then again when Frentzen was sacked, but was overlooked to replace him for the remainder of the season.

-In 2002, he decided to focus on the Telefónica World Series, which he won.
-Zonta was then hired as test driver for the Toyota F1 team in 2003, retaining the position in 2004.
+In 2002, Zonta decided to focus on the Telefónica World Series, which he won.
+He was then hired as test driver for the Toyota F1 team in 2003, retaining the position in 2004.
 Toward the end of the season, the team sacked Cristiano da Matta from a race seat, and Zonta drove in four Grands Prix.
 In Belgium, he was running in fourth place three laps from the finish when his engine failed.
 In Suzuka the team hired Jarno Trulli and Zonta had to sit the event out, but the team allowed him to compete in his home race, the Brazilian Grand Prix, which he finished in 13th.
 He continued as a test driver for Toyota in 2005, alongside veteran French pilot Olivier Panis.
 At the US Grand Prix later that year, he stood in for the injured Ralf Schumacher and took his place on the grid, only for Toyota, like the other six Michelin-shod teams, to withdraw from the race due to safety concerns.
 2006 saw Zonta continue with Toyota as the team's third and test driver.
 He was confirmed as test driver for the Renault Formula One team for the 2007 season on 6 September 2006.

 After Formula One

 In 2007, Zonta entered the Stock Car Brasil series in parallel with the work for the Renault team.
-In 2008, he contested the 24 Hours of Le Mans with Peugeot Sport, driving the #9 car alongside Franck Montagny and Formula One tester Christian Klien.
+In 2008, he contested the 24 Hours of Le Mans with Peugeot Sport, driving the No. 9 car alongside Franck Montagny and Formula One tester Christian Klien.

-He is also driving in the Grand Am Championship in America with Krohn Racing, while also being the team owner and driver of RZ Motorsport in Stock Car Brasil.
+Zonta is also driving in the Grand Am Championship in America with Krohn Racing, while also being the team owner and driver of RZ Motorsport in Stock Car Brasil.